Element Six

 Element Six is a company specialised in providing synthetic diamond, cubic boron nitride and other superhard materials for industrial use.
 Part of the De Beers Group, Element Six employs over 1,900 people and its primary manufacturing sites are located in the UK, Ireland, Germany, South Africa, and the US.
+Until rebranding in 2002, it was known as De Beers Industrial Diamonds.

 Element Six advanced engineering materials are used in abrasive applications such as cutting, grinding, drilling, shearing and polishing, while the extreme properties of synthetic diamond beyond hardness are applied in a wide array of industrial and technology applications such as optics, power transmission, water treatment, semi-conductors, sensors and quantum information processing.